thunlp/ERNIE/README.md

 ERNIE contains the source code and dataset for "[ERNIE: Enhanced Language Representation with Informative Entities](https://arxiv.org/abs/1905.07129)", and is an effective and efficient toolkit for augmenting pre-trained language models with knowledge graph representations.

 ## Models
-We include the vanilla BERT model as well as our knowledge-enhanced version ERNIE in this toolkit.
+We provide our knowledge-enhanced pre-trained language model ERNIE in this toolkit.
+We also provide the detailed commands to fine-tune ERNIE for different downstream tasks.

 ## Evaluation